lowrycito/handbook/pages/study-manual-general-handbook-7.md

 7.1.4

-### Coordinating the Work of Salvation and Exaltation
+### Coordinating God’s Work of Salvation and Exaltation in the Ward

-The bishop coordinates the work of salvation and exaltation in the ward (see chapter 1).
+The bishop coordinates God’s work of salvation and exaltation in the ward (see chapter 1).
 His counselors and other ward leaders assist him.

 The bishop helps members live the gospel.
 He helps them strengthen their faith